What is an Accounts Payable Recovery Audit?

 Why Should My Company Conduct an Accounts Payable Recovery Audit?

-Most organizations have great controls, people and systems in place.
-However, in this complex environment, no system or individuals operating within the procure-to-payment cycle are 100% error free.
+Most organizations have great controls, people, and systems in place.
+However, in this complex environment, no system or individuals operating within the procure-to-payment cycle are 100% error-free.
 Every system has vulnerabilities through the circumvention of established controls and communications failures between buyers and sellers.

-The relationship that exists between suppliers, procurement, receiving and accounts payable is effective most of the time, but not all of the time.
+The relationship that exists between suppliers, procurement, receiving, and accounts payable is effective most of the time, but not all of the time.
 Although systems are designed for accurate and efficient payment of invoices, a percentage of leakage will always occur.
 These overpayments can easily add up to a significant amount and if not captured, will represent pure lost profit to your company’s bottom line.

 What does an Accounts Payable Recovery Audit Entail, and What are the Costs?

-To engage in an Accounts Payable Recovery Audit should be a simple, unintrusive process, where the majority of the audit can be conducted off premise, requiring minimal involvement of your Accounts Payable and company staff.
+To engage in an Accounts Payable Recovery Audit should be a simple, unintrusive process, where the majority of the audit can be conducted off-premise, requiring minimal involvement of your Accounts Payable and company staff.

-The review is an historical look at supplier spend, combined with a comprehensive audit process.
+The review is a historical look at supplier spend, combined with a comprehensive audit process.
 It begins with the collection of data which typically requires a simple transmission of specific files without any need for special programming.

 The data gets normalized and run through proprietary software to identify the potential overpayments.
 Auditors review and validate the data to identify recoveries for submission to suppliers for credits.

 There is no risk to engage in the review because it is a 100% contingency-based fee.
 There is no cost until you receive an economic benefit for each recovery, in the form of a deduction from payment, or receipt of a check from the respective supplier.